livebcdev0603/spring-boot-microservices/README.md

 ## Services and their functionality
-- Service discovery was implemented with Eureka server/client.
+- Service discovery was implemented with spring cloud discovery Eureka server/client.
 This helps to persist services on the client side acting as a caching solution.

+- API gateway was implemented with spring cloud gateway to route and filter incoming requests to micro services.

 - Order service: Built on mySQL DB.
 Makes synchronous call to Inventory service to confirm if goods are available and asynchronous call to notification service notifying customers if order was successful.